Can't find your answer? Contact us and we'll get right back to you!

 A participant in the mentorship program must be legally able to work in Canada and must be actively searching for employment.
 Participants must have obtained their highest level of education from an institution outside of Canada, and must possess Canadian Language Benchmark 7 or the equivalent.

 Mentors are individuals who are established in their profession here in Niagara, and who are ideally suited to help their mentee navigate and understand their industry in a Canadian context.
 We recruit mentors based upon the needs of our program participants and we do our best to find occupation and industry-specific matches.

 No, your role is not to find your mentee a job.
 The objective of the mentoring relationship is to prepare your mentee for job readiness by exposing them to professional networks and providing advice.

-Niagara Workforce Research works with Niagara’s Employment Ontario network to assist their newcomer clients, who have travelled to Canada from all over the world.
+Niagara Workforce Planning Board works with Niagara’s Employment Ontario network to assist their newcomer clients, who have travelled to Canada from all over the world.

 Each mentee will have different employment experience, language proficiency, and backgrounds.
 As a result, needs will vary from mentee to mentee.
 There is no “one size fits all” set of discussion topics; however, we encourage meetings to be focused around key topics that have been identified by your mentee throughout the mentorship process.
 Your mentoring relationship should be tailored to your mentee's needs and interests.

 Successful completion of the mentorship program requires a minimum of 12 hours of face-to-face contact between mentor and mentee.
 We understand that everyone has busy lives, so we leave the scheduling of each meeting up to the mentor and mentee to discuss and we encourage flexibility.